openshift/enhancements/enhancements/kubelet/virtualization-higher-workload-density.md

 ##### Design

-The design is driven by a few guiding principles:
+The design is driven by the following guiding principles:

 * System services are more important than workloads.
 Because workload health depends on the health of system services.
+* Try to stay aligned to upstream Kubernetes swap behaviours

 ###### Provisioning swap

 Provisioning of swap is left to the cluster administrator.
 The hook itself is not making any assumption where the swap is located.

-As logn as there is no additional tooling available, the recommendation is to use `MachineConfig` objects to provision swap on nodes.
+As long as there is no additional tooling available, the recommendation is to use `MachineConfig` objects to provision swap on nodes.

 ###### Enabling swap